Seagate/management-controller-api-client-samples/src/py/login/README.md

-## Usage of scripts in this directory
+## Usage of API client samples in this directory

 ### [login.py](./login.py)